simonesilvestroni/m2m-website/_music/after-1989.md

 ### Workflow

 In between the two stages of _After 1989_, I **went back to Logic Pro**.
 Exported all the tracks with and without Reason's native processing, imported into Logic projects, rearranged sections, edited MIDI parts and wrote the lyrics.
 I then sung all the test vocals, played piano, rewrote previous ideas and morphed them into new songs.
-The peculiar and [complicated story of the leading single](/blog/skinny-kid-song-backstory/), _Skinny Kid_, is emblematic of this stage.
+The peculiar and [complicated story of the leading single](/blog/skinny-kid-song-backstory/) is emblematic of this stage.

 All in all I had come up with **a complete new demo** in a relatively short time.